 ONE: Bristol Goes From Coliseum to Cavern

-Estimates that 120,000 fans were in the stands at Bristol Motor Speedway this past Sunday were gross exaggerations.
+Estimates that 120,000 fans were in the stands at Bristol Motor Speedway this past Sunday (March 20) were gross exaggerations.
 Maybe, between the Nationwide and Cup races combined, there were 120,000-130,000.
-But any talk of six digit attendance figures for this event are figments of someone’s imagination… that, or the usual deliberate attempt to conceal just how many people stayed home.
+But any talk of six-digit attendance figures for this event are figments of someone’s imagination.
+That, or the usual deliberate attempt to conceal just how many people stayed home.

 Some will say this crowd’s the latest sign of our economic downturn at work.
 That’s not the case.
 Even after a concentrated effort by local businesses to cut hotel prices, even as the track made fans fully aware that yes, their wait list was gone and tickets were available, more people stayed home on Bristol race weekend to cause the first significant decrease of any track this year.

 Square in the minds of all seeking answers is the recent reconfiguration that turned Bristol from a one-groove bullring to a multi-groove speedbowl.
 For whatever reason, more side-by-side racing with fewer wrecks is proving to be a difficult sell.

 But the change that really should be blamed for Bristol now joining the ranks of the mortals, becoming “just another track” struggling to sell tickets happened long before the addition of variable banking.

 It came at the hands of the Chase.

 As much as Bristol is hyped, it’s the night race at the track that is the crown jewel.
 That’s the race that fans bought tickets for, the one circled on every calendar.
 It was the night race that saw Dale turn Terry, multiple gloves thrown and even the most innocent driver’s blood boil in extenuating circumstances.